Ensembl/ensembl-hive-docker-swarm/docs/howto.rst

    again.

 3. Instead of the master branch, you should probably use one of the released, stable, branches (e.g. ``version/2.4``).
-For reproduciblity, you can also consider using specific commits.
+For reproducibility, you can also consider using specific commits.

 4. eHive comes with a scripts to setup a few OSes (e.g. Ubuntu-16.04, CentOS-7).
-If your OS is not listed, you will have to write your adapt these.
+If your OS is not listed, write a script to adapt these.

 5. The configuration file is a JSON file that mostly tells eHive the name